 Research

-DISSERTATION RESEARCH: Investigating ontogenetic shifts in movement and behavior in highly mobile marine predator Carcharodon carcharias
+Investigating ontogenetic shifts in movement and behavior in highly mobile marine predator Carcharodon carcharias

 In my dissertation, I am working to synthesize animal-borne sensors with remote sensing data to define the demographic composition, dynamics, and behavior of the juvenile white shark populations utilizing Monterey Bay National Marine Sanctuary waters.
 I will use long-term adult monitoring sites as a comparative aggregation through which to understand ontogenetic partitioning, overlap, and recruitment of younger members of the species.